Awka

 Awka (Ọka) is the capital city of Anambra State, Nigeria.
-The city was declared capital on 21 August 1991, after the creation of Anambra and Enugu state, which moved the capital from Enugu to Awka (an administrative center since pre.-colonial times).
-The city has an estimated population of 301,657 as of the 2006 Nigerian census, and over 2.5 million as of a 2018 estimate.
-The city is located at 199.1 km, by road, directly north of Port Harcourt in the centre of the densely-populated Igbo heartland in South-East Nigeria.
+The city was declared capital on 21 August 1991, on the creation of a new Anambra state and Enugu state by bifurcation of the old Anambra State.
+The city of Enugu remained the capital of Enugu State while Awka (an administrative center since pre-colonial times), became the capital of the new Anambra State.
+The city has an estimated population of 301,657 as of the 2006 Nigerian census.
+The both LGAs of Awka South and North had an estimated population of 430,200 in 2022.
+The city is located at 199.1 km, by road, directly north of Port Harcourt in the centre of the densely populated Igbo heartland in South-East Nigeria.

 The West-East Federal highway links Lagos, Benin City, Asaba, Onitsha, and Enugu to Awka and several local roads link it to other important towns such as Oko, Ekwulobia, Agulu, Enugwu-Ukwu, Abagana and Nnewi.

 Strategically, Awka is located midway between two major cities in Northern Igboland, Onitsha and Enugu, which has played a significant role in its choice as an administrative center for the colonial authorities and today as a base for the Anambra State government.
+Awka is in Anambra Central senatorial district of Anambra state Nigeria.